erikgrenestam/trampolines/README.md

 This repo contains some code used in my research project on neighborhood effects in consumption.
 You can download a working paper on my personal [website](http://erikgrenestam.se/wp-content/uploads/2019/04/Bouncing-with-the-Joneses-ErikG.pdf).

 Trampolines are popular among Swedish families.
-Due to their size and distinct shape, they can be detected from an aerial photo.
+Thanks to their size and distinct shape, they can be detected in an aerial photo.
 To collect data on trampoline ownership, I apply an instance of Inception ResNet to a large set of aerial photos of Swedish neighborhoods taken between 2006 and 2018.

 ## Image preprocessing